Becky enjoys seeing all things grow, especially the next generation.

-Becky Princehorn is a partner and chair of Bricker & Eckler's Public Finance group.
+Becky Princehorn is a partner in Bricker & Eckler's Public Finance group.
 Her practice emphasizes school and local government law.
-She served as bond counsel for the first Ohio income tax-backed school district bonds; the first publicly offered Public Library Fund-backed library notes; the first school district in the Extreme Environmental Contamination Program of the Ohio School Facilities Commission; the first Ohio general obligation bond issue with a local government fund pledge; the first Ohio municipal general obligation bond issue for housing; and the first Ohio school district minibond issue.
+She served as bond counsel for the first Ohio income tax-backed school district bonds; the first publicly offered Public Library Fund-backed library notes; the first Ohio K-12 state co-funded (OFCC) project on a state university campus; the first sale of Ohio school district bonds to the USDA; the first Ohio general obligation bond issue with a local government fund pledge; the first Ohio municipal general obligation bond issue for housing; and the first Ohio school district minibond issue.

-She also served as counsel on the formation of the first limited home rule township in central Ohio and has structured collaborations between local governments, particularly those involving school districts, and gifts to local governments.
-Becky is a frequent lecturer on public finance for several organizations, including the Buckeye Association of School Administrators, the Ohio School Boards Association, the Ohio Library Council, the Ohio Association of School Business Officials, the Ohio Township Association and the Ohio Prosecuting Attorneys Association.
+She has also structured collaborations between local governments, particularly those involving school districts, and gifts to local governments.
+Becky is a frequent lecturer on public finance for several organizations, including the Buckeye Association of School Administrators, Ohio School Boards Association, Ohio Library Council, Ohio Association of School Business Officials, Ohio Township Association, Ohio Association of Public Treasurers, Ohio Prosecuting Attorneys Association and the Ohio Association of County Boards of Developmental Disabilities.
 She serves as Editor of Baldwin's Ohio Practice, Local Government Law-Township, published by Thomson/Reuters Publishing.

 - Board of Trustees, Otterbein University